Mint family (Lamiaceae)

 Cultivation: The preference is partial sun and moist fertile soil.
 If the soil becomes too dry, the lower leaves have a tendency to fall off and the entire plant may wilt or die.
 Plants are attractive while young, but become ragged in appearance with age.

-Faunal Associations: The flowers are pollinated by bumblebees and other long-tongued bees, including Little Carpenter bees and Anthophorine bees; these insects are attracted by nectar primarily.
+Faunal Associations: The flowers are pollinated by bumblebees and other long-tongued bees, including little carpenter bees (Ceratina spp.) and Anthophorine bees (Anthophora spp.); these insects are attracted by nectar primarily.
 Syrphid flies and Halictid bees are attracted to the pollen of the flowers, but they are less effective pollinators.
 Occasionally the foliage is attacked by Tetranychus urticae (Two-Spotted Spider Mite), which is polyphagous.
 Mammalian herbivores avoid the foliage as a food source because it is bitter-tasting and probably slightly toxic.
 It is possible that the seeds are transported by mammals because the spine-like teeth of the calyx can cling to fur (or clothing).

 Photographic Location: Underneath a tree at the edge of a yard in Urbana, Illinois.